vivek-appscms/linguistto/translate/bengali-to-english.md

 ---
 layout: translate
 fileName: bengali_to_english
 from: bn
 to: en
 permalink: bengali-to-english-sentence-translation
+tool: bengali-to-english-sentence-translation
 ---